kikoseijo/klaravel/README.md

 ## Components

-Bootstrap4 based components, as a component or simple includes, use what you need, them there for you.
+Bootstrap4 based components, as a component ?? simple includes, use what you need, them there for you.

 &nbsp;